Plymouth Colony Gov. William Bradford

 William Bradford, whose fame came as being Governor of Plymouth Colony during its early decades, is my seventh great grandfather on my father's side of the family.
-William's birthday is on the 360th anniversary of the death of The Mongol conqueror Genghis Khan, who died in 1227.
+William's birthday is reported March 19, 1590, though other dates have been cited.

-William Bradford's father died in 1591 when the son was three years old.
+William Bradford's father died in 1591 when the son was only a year old.
 William then went to live with his grandfather, William Bradford, until the grandfather died in 1596.
-Then, young William went to live with his Uncle Robert Bradford, who resided in the little village of Scrooby, a place five miles from Austerfield and near the estate of the Brewsters, in Nottinghamshire.
+Then, young William went to live with his Uncle Robert Bradford, who resided in the little village of Scrooby, a place five miles from Austerfield, near the estate of the Brewsters, in Nottinghamshire.
 He joined the church where Rev. Richard Clifton and Rev. John Robinson preached, and was soon numbered among the "Separatists," becoming a leader among them.

 His educational opportunities were meager, but he applied self-learning, eventually becoming proficient in Dutch, Latin, French and Greek, along with some study of Hebrew, as he had a curiosity to read the Holy Scripture in its original languages.
 Obviously, his first language was English.
 Having workable knowledge of six languages in that day was quite an accomplishment.

 William Bradford lived in a turbulent time for England.
 A Church of England, broken away from Rome, but, headed by the likes of King James I, was not what many Christians wanted, and there arose two groups of objectors known as Puritans and as Separatists.
 Puritans sought to "purify" the Church of England, so they were not openly "rebellious" to the Church.
 On the other hand, the Separatists thought the Church of England beyond reform, and thus advocated a "separate" church.